marcinsaj/ONE-Nixie-Clock/examples/iot-arduino-nano-33-iot/06-IoT-Arduino-Cloud-Backlight-Nixie-Tube-Nixie-Display/README.md

 2. Install Arduino app on your smartphone
    - Android - https://bit.ly/arduino-android-app
    - iOS - https://bit.ly/arduino-ios-app
-3. Open this guide <a target="_blank" href="https://www.hackster.io/MarcinSaj/iot-one-nixie-clock-arduino-cloud-backlight-nixie-tube-81f4b5">"How to Control IoT ONC Backlight - ON/OFF"</a> and follow step by step.
+3. Open this guide <a target="_blank" href="https://www.hackster.io/MarcinSaj/iot-one-nixie-clock-arduino-cloud-backlight-nixie-tube-81f4b5">"How to Control IoT ONE Nixie Clock - Backlight & Nixie Tube & Display"</a> and follow step by step.
 4. If you decide to use the Arduino Cloud Code Editor then use only this code "IoT-ONC-Backlight-Control.ino" <br/>
 If you use Arduino IDE offline software then you should download folowing files into one folder "IoT-ONC-Backlight-Control":
    - IoT-ONC-Backlight-Control.ino